What Is Coffee Made Of? Bean Composition Guide

 Coffee's chemical complexity translates to various health effects:

-Antioxidants: Coffee is one of the richest dietary sources of antioxidants, primarily from chlorogenic acids and melanoidins.
-These compounds may help reduce oxidative stress.
+Antioxidants: Coffee is one of the richest dietary sources of antioxidants.
+Chlorogenic acids and melanoidins may help reduce oxidative stress.

-Caffeine: The world's most widely consumed psychoactive substance improves alertness, concentration, and physical performance.
+Caffeine: The world's most widely consumed psychoactive substance.
+It improves alertness, concentration, and physical performance.
 Individual sensitivity varies based on genetics.

-Niacin: Roasted coffee provides dietary niacin (vitamin B3) from trigonelline breakdown—approximately 0.5mg per cup.
+Niacin: Roasted coffee provides dietary niacin (vitamin B3) from trigonelline breakdown.
+One cup delivers approximately 0.5mg.

 Minerals: Coffee contributes to daily mineral intake, particularly potassium and magnesium.